vaultgroup-sa/cv-cvdocs-public/server/api.md

 ## POST `/management/user`

 Create new user/supervisor.

+An e-mail with invitation link/code will be sent to the user.

 When creating a new user you must specify its initial permissions (see [security] document).
 To adjust permissions afterward (see `PUT /management/user/{id}/permissions` endpoint) you will need `user.permissions.edit` permission with